 Michael Gamper will be our Max Kade Visiting Professor next spring.

-The following students successfully defended their dissertations this academic year: Alyssa Greene, Vincent Hessling, and Michael Lipkin.
+The following students successfully defended their dissertations this academic year: Alyssa Greene, Vincent Hessling, Michael Lipkin, and Ross Shields.

 Silja Weber, Lecturer in German, has joined the faculty.